 Kate Mountain Farm: This diversified farm is located in the town of Vermontville in Franklin County, NY.
 They currently raise Berkshire and Mangalitsa pigs, a curly haired breed preferred for its hardiness, exceptional meat quality, and charcuterie curing properties.
 Currently undergoing application for humane management practices, their pigs are rotationally grazed in wooded paddocks, offered fresh flowing water, and basic shelter.
 All meat products are processed under USDA supervision at a human certified facility.
 Kate Mountain Farm grows vegetables for home and restaurant in its high tunnel and market garden, and manages their mixed hardwood and pine forest using sustainable practices following a management plan developed in tandem with Franklin County Soil & Water and Natural Resources Conservation Services.
 Through such practices, Kate Mountain produces rough-cut lumber and manages a small sugaring operation.
 Learn more on Kate Mountain Farm's website, on Facebook and on Instagram.

 Sunwarm Gardens: This one-acre flower farm in Vermontville includes a greenhouse, an unheated hoophouse with drip irrigation and permanent beds for intensive production.
-The addition of a walk-in cooler in 2019 allows post-conditioning, greatly improving the longevity of their cut flowers.
-Farmers Ellen and Rich Bieberman grow dozens of varieties of annual, biennial and perennial flowers that thrive throughout our cool summers.
+The addition of a walk-in cooler in 2019 allows post-harvest conditioning, greatly improving the longevity of their cut flowers.
+Farmers Ellen Beberman and Rich Brandt grow dozens of varieties of annual, biennial and perennial flowers that thrive throughout our cool summers.
 Flowers are available by custom order, bouquets at farmers markets, and home/business delivery during summer months (June through October).
 Wholesale is also available to local florists and wedding designers.
-The Biebermans are members of the Association of Specialty Cut Flower Growers, and NY State Grown & Certified.
+They are members of the Association of Specialty Cut Flower Growers, and NY State Grown & Certified.
+Rich's primary job is science manager at the Atmospheric Research Center at Whiteface Mountain.
 Learn more on the farm’s website, on Facebook and on Instagram.